Brian K. Blount

 An M.Div. graduate of Princeton Seminary in 1981, he obtained his B.A. from the College of William and Mary in 1978.
 After graduating from Princeton Seminary, he went on to become the pastor of the Carver Memorial Presbyterian Church in Newport News, Virginia from 1982-1988.
 William and Mary’s first African-American to receive membership in the Alpha Chapter of the Phi Beta Kappa Honor Society, he received his Ph.D. in New Testament Studies from Emory University in 1992.
 He returned to teach at Princeton Seminary the same year.

+His most recent work, Invasion of the Dead: Preaching Resurrection (WJK 2014), is based on his 2011 Yale Beecher Lectures.
 In 2010, his Revelation commentary was voted the 2009 top reference work by the Academy of Parish Clergy.
 He has also edited a volume of essays on worship with Leonora Tubbs Tisdale entitled Making Room at the Table: An Invitation to Multicultural Worship (WJK, 2000).
 He is also the coauthor of a book with Old Testament scholar Walter Brueggemann and theologian William C. Placher entitled Struggling With Scripture (WJK, 2001).
 He has also co-authored the book Preaching The Gospel of Mark in Two Voices (WJK, 2002) with Gary W. Charles, the pastor of Central Presbyterian Church in Atlanta, GA.
 He is an editor of The Discipleship Study Bible, also by Westminster John Knox (2008).
 As a part of his work for the Bible, he has also written the introduction and notes for Mark and Matthew.
 He is an associate editor of the New Interpreter’s Dictionary of the Bible for Abingdon Press.
 He is also the general editor for True To Our Native Land: An African American New Testament Commentary by Fortress Press.

 The author of numerous articles, he also preaches and directs adult education classes in local congregations.
 He is married, and he and his wife, Sharon, have two children, Joshua and Kaylin.